 - Similar stories went around in seventeenth-century England.
 In some cases a Catholic or Anglican parent would rather their unborn child have no head than be a Roundhead; in others, a Puritan would wish for their child have no head rather than have a priest make the Sign of the Cross on it.
 Either way, they ended up with a headless baby.

-- There is a fairy tale about a poor couple that rescues an elf and is granted three wishes in return.
+- In "The Ludicrous Wishes", a poor couple that rescues an elf and is granted three wishes in return.
 The wife, being hungry, wishes she had a nice, tasty sausage.
 Her husband scolds her for wasting a wish on such a mundane thing and blurts out in anger: "I wish that stupid sausage was stuck on your nose!" which is exactly what happens next.
 In the end, they have to use the third wish to get the sausage off the poor woman's face and have thus wasted all three of them.

 - There's a story from somewhere in Africa about a tribe that doesn't exist any more, because when seeking a reward from some supernatural being, the men said that the best thing that could happen to them was for their wife to give them a son, and for their cattle to give them female calves. — So be it, all your children shall be sons and all your calves shall be heifers. — They rejoiced, until...

-- "Prince Ivan, the Witch Baby, and the Little Sister of the Sun": Your son does not talk.
+- "Prince Ivan, the Witch Baby, and the Little Sister of the Sun."
+Your son does not talk.
 Wish for any child at all, because things can't be worse, and you get a witch child born with iron teeth who eats you up.

 - Played with in one fairy tale about a girl who lies dying during the early spring from a malady winter has afflicted her with who wishes that she could at least get to live for as long as the beautiful spring flowers in her garden still bloom so she can meet with her boyfiend who is set to return to her before summer.
 She near instantly becomes healthy and, unusually for the way these kind of tales tend to work out, seems fully aware of the fact that her life is now tied to her garden flowers and starts taking good care of them to ensure her own survival.
 She never regrets her wish or angsts about how her days are numbered but is simply thankful for the additional time she has been given and is even more loving and kind to her family than usual...
 Cue her unknowing boyfriend returning while she's napping in the garden: he plucks the flowers, braids them into a crown and wakes her up by placing it upon her head.
 The girl quickly realizes what the boy has done and hurriedly sets the flowers in water but over the following days.
 As the flowers wither away, so does the girl.
 The story ends with the last petals of the flowers falling as the girl peacefully passes away with her family and devastated boyfriend at her side while the hushed laughs of The Fair Folk are heard from the garden.